-Join Bryan O'Neil Hughes for an in-depth discussion in this video HDR for black and white, part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video HDR for black and white, part of Lightroom Classic CC and Photoshop: Black and White Photography.

 Okay, the next thing I'd like to talk about is HDR, or high-dynamic-range, and for that, we've got a number of relatively small JPEG's here, that are taken at different exposures, so if I hit the space bar, I'm gonna get a full-screen preview.
 This one, I've shot really dark, and that gives me some of the detail in the sky.
 As I arrow to the right, I'm gonna see that it's a little bit brighter, and one of the problems with a cityscape, is that people are moving through the image, and so what I want to do is, I want to combine these and make a better exposure, something more like what my eye sees.

 Now, historically, this is something that was done in Photoshop, and normally, people think about doing this with color images, but it's very effective for black and white images, and it can be done in a way that's really tasteful.
 So here's how it works.
 I just select the images I want by shift-clicking.
 Those are the five images that I want.
 You need three or more images to do an HDR.
 Now, these are JPEG's.
 Normally you'd want to work with a full, raw file.
 You could either right click and choose Photo Merge, HDR, or come up to the Photo menu and come down here to Photo Merge, HDR, and when I click on that, I'm gonna get this dialogue that's pretty much gonna take care of everything for me.